pollinations/gmail-agent/context/README.md

 We're committed to developing AI technology that serves humanity while respecting ethical boundaries and promoting responsible innovation.
 Join us in shaping the future of AI.

-## 🤝 Community and Support
+## 🤝 Community and Development

-Join our vibrant community on Discord to share your creations, get support, and collaborate with fellow AI enthusiasts.
+We believe in community-driven development.
+You can contribute to Pollinations.AI in several ways:

+1. **MentatBot Coding Assistant**: The easiest way to contribute!
+Just [create a GitHub issue](https://github.com/pollinations/pollinations/issues/new) describing the feature you'd like to see implemented.
+Our [MentatBot AI assistant](https://mentat.ai/) will analyze your request and implement it directly!
+No coding required - just describe what you want.

+2. **Feature Requests & Bug Reports**: Have an idea or found a bug?
+[Open an issue](https://github.com/pollinations/pollinations/issues/new) and let us know.
+Our team and the MentatBot assistant will review it.

+3. **Community Engagement**: Join our vibrant [Discord community](https://discord.gg/k9F7SyTgqn) to:
+   - Share your creations
+   - Get support and help others
+   - Collaborate with fellow AI enthusiasts
+   - Discuss feature ideas before creating issues

 For any questions or support, please visit our [Discord channel](https://discord.gg/k9F7SyTgqn) or create an issue on our [GitHub repository](https://github.com/pollinations/pollinations).